This post may contain affiliate links. Please read our disclosure policy.

 Make the Cupcakes

-• Make the Batter: In a bowl, mix the melted butter, sugar, egg white, and vanilla.
-Stir in the self-rising flour and cream until combined.
+• In a bowl, whisk together the melted butter, sugar, egg white, and vanilla.
+Add the self-rising flour and cream, and stir until just combined.

-• Bake the Cupcakes: Divide the batter between the cupcake liners and bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean.
+• Divide the batter evenly between the liners and bake for 20–25 minutes, or until a toothpick inserted in the center comes out clean.
+Let the cupcakes cool completely.

 Make the Frosting

-• In a small bowl, mix the powdered sugar, butter, vanilla, and cream until smooth.
+• In a small bowl, combine the powdered sugar, butter, vanilla, and cream until smooth.
 Spread over the cooled cupcakes.

 • Top with sprinkles, if desired.